-CCC creates, uses and protects information in a responsible way, especially when it comes to personal details, commercially sensitive information and intellectual property - both our own and that of others.
-CCC employees are responsible for following internal policies and procedures aimed at protecting the confidentiality of third party information held by CCC in connection with our business activities.
+CCC collects, uses and discloses personal information, commercial information, and intellectual property in compliance with legislative and contractual requirements.
+CCC employees are responsible for following internal policies and procedures designed to protect the confidentiality of third party information held by CCC in connection with our business activities.